precap/dcc-ex.github.io/docs/ex-commandstation/ready-to-run/connecting.rst

    Engine Driver App Icon

 The very first time the app is launched the "Welcome to Engine Driver" **Intro/Setup Wizard** is shown.
-The wizard will ask to grant the app the required permissionsand allow you to select some basic preferences for the theme and throttle layout.
+The wizard will ask to grant the app the required permissions and allow you to select some basic preferences for the theme and throttle layout.

 If you have already used |Engine Driver|, you can run the wizard again at any time from the app menu (from the 'Connection' screen only).
 Any settings from previous runs of the wizard will be maintained.